faceyspacey/extract-css-chunks-webpack-plugin/README.md

     Read more on the topic ^^
 </summary>

 This is where the real problem lies--where the real amount of unnecessary CSS comes from.
 If you effectively code-split your app, you may end up with 10 chunks.
 Now you can serve just the corresponding CSS for that chunk.
-If you try to go even farther and remove the css not used in the render path, you're likely acheiving somewhere between 1-20% of the gains you achieved by thorough code-splitting.
+If you try to go even farther and remove the css not used in the render path, you're likely achieving somewhere between 1-20% of the gains you achieved by thorough code-splitting.
 In other words, code splitting fulfills the 80/20 rule and attains the simple sweetspot of 80% optimization you--*as a balanced, level-headed, non-neurotic and professional developer*--are looking to achieve.

 *In short, by putting code splitting in appropriate places you have a lot of control over the CSS files that are created and can send a sensible* ***minimal*** *amount of associated bytes over the wire for the first request, perhaps even the smallest amount of all options.*